neelsmith/horace/README.md

 - Download [Docker Toolbox](https://docs.docker.com/toolbox/) for Mac or Windows 10

 ### Starting, Stopping, and Resuming Chris Blackwell's Docker App
-`sbt-sfst-docker` provides the `sfst` toolkit that `tabulae` uses, and starts an `sbt` console in your current directory.
+`sbt-sfst-docker` provides the `sfst` toolkit that `tabulae` uses and starts an `sbt` console in your current directory.
 Follow the instructions on the docker app's README or run these commands by copying and pasting them into a terminal in this directory:
 - Initial installation: `docker run --name citeWork -ti -v $(pwd):/workspace eumaeus/sbt-sfst-docker:v3`
   - You may need to manually write the path to this repository instead of using `$(pwd)`
   - Ex: `docker run --name citeWork -ti -v C:\Users\NAME\Desktop\horace:/workspace eumaeus/sbt-sf